 We may use the information collected in the following ways:

-To operate and maintain the Website;
+- To operate and maintain the Website;

-To send you promotional information, such as newsletters.
+- To send you promotional information, such as newsletters.
 Each email promotion will provide information on how to opt-out of future mailings;

-To send you administrative communications, such as administrative emails, confirmation emails, technical notices, updates on policies, or security alerts;
+- To send you administrative communications, such as administrative emails, confirmation emails, technical notices, updates on policies, or security alerts;

 - To respond to your inquiries;

-To protect, investigate, and deter against unauthorized or illegal activity.
+- To protect, investigate, and deter against unauthorized or illegal activity.

-Except when required by law, we will not sell, distribute, or reveal your email addresses or other personal information without your consent; however, we may disclose or transfer personal information collected through the Website to third parties who acquire all or a portion of our business, which may be the result of a merger, consolidation, or purchase of all or a portion of our assets.
+Other than the instances above, and except when required by law, we will not sell, distribute, or reveal your email addresses or other personal information without your consent; however, we may disclose or transfer personal information collected through the Website to third parties who acquire all or a portion of our business, which may be the result of a merger, consolidation, or purchase of all or a portion of our assets.